Grey and Ageing Hair

-Unfortunately, grey hair is an inevitable part of ageing.
-However, ‘grey’ isn’t actually a hair pigment in itself – it’s a colour caused by a combination of normally pigmented hairs interspersed with white ones.
-Your hair colour turns from the appearance of ‘grey’ to completely white when all hair pigment cells stop being produced.
+’Grey’ is not actually a hair pigment in itself – it is a colour that results from a combination of normally pigmented hairs interspersed with white ones.
+Your hair colour turns from grey to white when all hair pigment cells stop being produced.

 Caring for Grey Hair

-Grey hair is often finer and drier, so you might want to change your hair products.
-A volumizing shampoo and more moisturizing conditioner can be very effective.
-Grey hair should be handled the same way as naturally pigmented hair.
+Otherwise, grey hair should be handled the same way as pigmented hair.
 If you want to perm it, do so.
-But just be aware that perms can cause discolouration and turn grey hair slightly yellow, as can smoking.
-If discolouration occurs, use a blue/purple-coloured shampoo, conditioner or rinse to camouflage it.
+But be aware that perms can cause discolouration and sometimes turn grey hair slightly yellow — as can smoking.
+If discolouration occurs, use a blue/purple-coloured shampoo, conditioner or rinse to counteract it.

 Dirt shows up faster on greying hair than other hair colours.
 Shampoo and condition daily to get the best out of your hair.

 Because our hair becomes finer as we age, you may use more heat-styling when you go grey, in order to create body and volume.
 This can further dry out your hair.
 We recommend using a weekly hair and scalp mask, such as our award-winning Elasticizer, to rehydrate your hair and keep it supple and soft.